rhoai-mlops/lab-instructions/docs/6-the-headliner/2-autoscaling.md

 3. Wait for the model to be redeployed, you can keep track of the pods like before: `oc get po -n <USER_NAME>-test -w` (Ctrl+C to cancel out of it).

 4. Let's test the autoscaling by generating some load.
-Go to your Jupyter Notebook workbench and go through Notebook `jukebox/6-advanced_deployment/1-test_autoscale.ipynb`.
+Go to your Jupyter Notebook `<USER_NAME>-hitmusic-wb` workbench (Standard Data Science) and go through Notebook `jukebox/6-advanced_deployment/1-test_autoscale.ipynb`.

-When entering the inference endpoint, make sure to enter the one for your model served in `<USER_NAME>-test`.
+> ⚠️ When entering the inference endpoint, make sure to enter the one for your model served in `<USER_NAME>-test`.

 5. Go to `OpenShift Dashboard` in Administrator view > `<USER_NAME>-test` project > `Workloads` > `Pods` and observe that a new pod is coming up.